 Meet Our Instructor:

 My name is Stephany Jeffers and I have been doing aerial since 2008.
 I grew up in Chugiak, AK.
 I got a degree in Biology with a minor in Theater at Whitworth University in Spokane.
 That's where my real love of dance started.
 My background is in ballroom, musical theater dance, and improv.
 When I started doing aerial, I trained in aerial with the Aerial Angels and continued to work with local Alaskan aerialists.
 After a few years I packed up my silks and hit the road...
 I lived in Seattle, Tucson, Brooklyn, and SLC for a time and have enjoyed checking out the aerial scene in each.
 I had been teaching aerial recreationally for about 5 years, but in 2016 started Cirque Boreal.
-I have a masters in Biology that I may use someday.
-I don't like salad, my dog is named after the Hoary marmot (Marmota caligata), and altoids make me sneeze.
+I have a masters in Biology that I may use someday, but for now I love getting to build a circus community and make a living dancing on air.